-We are a group of experienced, enthusiastic, board-certified/eligible pediatricians whose mission is to provide compassionate, quality care that is close to home for ill infants, children and adolescents.
+We are a group of experienced, enthusiastic, board-certified/eligible pediatricians whose mission is to provide compassionate, quality care in the hospital inpatient setting that is close to home for ill infants, children and adolescents.
 Medical residents and students often see patients and provide care with us as they learn the field of pediatric medicine.
-Our practice is entirely hospital-based and we see patients at HSHS St. John’s Children’s Hospital for many physicians in the area.
-When your child leaves the hospital, we will give your Pediatrician/Family doctor an overview of your child’s hospital stay and detailed instructions for any necessary further care.
+Our practice is entirely hospital-based and we see patients for many physicians in the area at HSHS St. John’s Children’s Hospital.
+When your child leaves the hospital, we will give your Pediatrician/Family doctor an overview of your child’s hospital stay and detailed instructions for any necessary follow up care.

 Our hospitalists have identified four priorities that define what it means to be a SIU Pediatric hospitalist:

 - Patient care: We dedicate ourselves to providing the best patient experience by focusing on clinical excellence, patient safety, positive care outcomes and patient satisfaction.

 - Teamwork: We ensure good care by working as a team with each other, and as partners with specialists, primary care providers and the bedside care team.